Henriqueperoni/MS4-Read-More-For-Less/docs/TESTING.md

 ### Cart
 - Checked if non-authenticated users try to acess the cart page they will be redirect to the login page.
+- Checked if the cart icon with total only shows up in the navbar when an item is added to the cart.
 - Checked if the order summary is been displayed appropriately.
 - Checked if the Clear Cart button clears the cart and redirect the user to the pricing page.
 - Checked if the Book Preferences form works as desired and if the changes are saved in the User Profile.